SWAT Service Description

 - Unlimited number of user accounts and roles

 - Managed scan configuration

 - Outpost24 portal where the results are presented

 The approach Outpost24 takes to delivering the continuous assessment service to customers sees a significant reduction in the number of potential business risks being introduced to the monitored application through the lifetime of the subscription.

-Additionally through the trusted approach of only publishing findings that pose real risks to the application and the business, development teams are given details, focused information to pinpoint, recreate and address the risks without having to review hundreds or even thousands of false positives or informational findings.
-Finally, where applicable, classifying the risks against OWASP top 10 and CWE allows many Security Consultants to provide tailored security education to the development teams, helping them understand the risks of not remediating the issues, as well as improving their code hygiene – all resulting in a reduction over time of the risks introduced.
+Finally, where applicable, classifying the risks against OWASP top 10 and CWE allows many Security Consultants to provide tailored security education to the development teams, helping them understand the risks of not remediating the issues, as well as improving their code hygiene –all resulting in a reduction over time of the risks introduced

 The SWAT subscription model is based on a per web application and web application instance basis only and excludes any network or underlying host infrastructure.

 "A collection of web resources composing a client interface, and the exposed server-side services used to orchestrate this, perceived by a user as one entity."